-Safe climate and healthy environment -

-healthy, environmentally sustainable and universally designed facilities.
+Safe climate and healthy environment - healthy, environmentally sustainable and universally designed facilities.
 Ongoing asset management to maintain the lifecycle of valuable assets.

-A place for all and future focussed -

-Accessible, affordable and inclusive facilities and services that support wellbeing, healthy and safe living, connection to the community, and cultural interaction.

-Liveable neighbourhoods -

-High quality, well presented, engaging and flexible spaces with capacity to meet changing needs of the community

-Ethical leadership -

-MAC will provide employment opportunities for local residents, and services that provide flow on effects to the local economy.ages and supports new generations to thrive.)
+Liveable neighbourhoods - High quality, well presented, engaging and flexible spaces with capacity to meet changing needs of th community A place for all and future focussed - Accessible, affordable and inclusive facilities and services that support wellbeing, healthy and safe living, connection to the community, and cultural interaction.
+Ethical leadership - MAC will provide employment opportunities for local residents, and services that provide flow on effects to the local economy.ages and supports ne generations to thrive.)
 That the management structure for MAC reflects the functional and operational requirements and aligns with industry standards.

+he

+ew